temporalio/documentation/docs/java-helloworld.md

 **A**: Activities are functions that are meant to handle non-deterministic code such as handling API calls.

-**Q**: Which function type is organizes the execution of non-deterministic code?
+**Q**: Which function type organizes the execution of non-deterministic code?

-**A**: Workflows are functions that organize the execution of Activities and where you can specify timeout and retry policies for them.
+**A**: Workflows are functions that organize the execution of Activities, and where you can specify timeout and retry policies for them.

 **Q**: What needs to be done in code to pair Activity and Workflow Tasks with a Worker?